toy-soldier/grocery-recommender/README.md

 The architecture is designed for **small-to-medium retailers** but can scale to **enterprise-grade** infrastructures through modular substitution of the AI and retrieval layers.

+- **Integrate customer context** (e.g., purchase history, preferred brands, dietary restrictions) to further personalize recommendations.
+This information can be retrieved from a user profile service and included in the prompt or RAG context.

 ---

 ## Model Architecture Overview

-The project’s AI logic is organized around a **two-model concept** — inspired by real-world production systems, but implemented here as a simplified proof-of-concept.
+The project’s AI logic is organized around a **two-model concept** — implemented using OpenAI’s GPT models, but designed to reflect a production-style architecture.

-1. **Parsing Model**
+---

+### 1. Parsing Model (GPT-4)

 - Handles natural-language understanding.
 - Interprets free-form grocery list entries (e.g., “3 packs of almond milk”) into structured data containing `item`, `quantity`, and `unit`.
+- Outputs **structured JSON**, ensuring the next model receives clean, predictable input.
 - In a production deployment this role would typically be handled by a large language model (LLM) via a managed service (for example, **Amazon Bedrock**) or a specialized NLP pipeline.

-2. **Recommendation Model**
+---

+### 2. Recommendation Model (GPT-3)

 - Takes the parsed result and cross-references it with the store catalog.
 - Returns the best product matches (SKUs), match confidence, and any additional metadata required (price, inventory).
+- Requires less reasoning power than parsing because the input is already structured, reducing cost and latency while maintaining accuracy.
-    - In production this is a good fit for a RAG (retrieval-augmented generation) approach or a lighter-weight model backed by precomputed embeddings / vector search.
+- In production this is a strong fit for a RAG (retrieval-augmented generation) approach or a lightweight model backed by embeddings / vector search.

-**How this maps to the demo:** both roles are implemented using the OpenAI API for simplicity and speed of prototyping.
-The architecture is intentionally modular so each role can be swapped independently (for example, replace the parsing LLM with Bedrock, or replace the recommendation step with a dedicated vector-store + retrieval service).

-> **Note:** This section describes a production-capable pattern for clarity.
-The repository remains a portfolio-scale demonstration focused on system design and integration — not a production-ready deployment.

 ---

+### Rationale for model selection

+- Parsing is **precision-critical**, so a powerful model (GPT-4) is used.
+- Recommendation is **context-driven** and uses structured input, so a lighter model (GPT-3) suffices.
+- This pattern demonstrates thoughtful resource allocation and clearly illustrates the **two-model architecture**.

+> **Note:** Both models are implemented via OpenAI in this demo for simplicity.
+> In a production environment, different models or providers may be used for each role.
+> The architecture is intentionally modular to allow for swapping of components.

+---

+### Agent Design Pattern — Plan-and-Execute

+This system follows a simplified **Plan-and-Execute agent pattern**, where one model interprets user input (“planning”) and another model executes based on that structured output.
+In this design, the parsing performed by GPT-4 acts as the planning phase, producing a well-defined JSON representation of the user’s intent.
+The recommendation phase, handled by GPT-3, acts as the execution stage, using that structured plan together with the store catalog to generate product matches.
+This mirrors the architecture used in many real-world production AI pipelines: deterministic orchestration with clearly separated model responsibilities, rather than an autonomous free-form agent loop.